 A long, decent sand beach sits in front of this former fishing village but is not the only choice for sun seekers.
 There are a few great beaches in the area, including Áyii Saránda, which sits two km south of Horeftó and two little coves at Análipsi, just north of the village – the first of which is a little paradise, popular with nudists and rough campers.

-Eight km south of Zefyría, down a winding, surfaced road, is Paleohóri, one of the island’s best beaches, warmed by underground volcanism.
+8 km south of Zefyría, down a winding, surfaced road, is Paleohóri, one of the island’s best beaches (and one of the best beaches in Greece), warmed by underground volcanism.
 A little rock tunnel leads west to a second beach, which is backed by extraordinarily coloured cliffs and where steam vents heat the shallow water.

 Shipwreck Bay, Zákynthos

 Surrounded by steep cliffs, this popular idyllic bay, with golden sands and bright blue waters, is often known as “Sumggler’s Cove” on account of the enormous, rusting shipwreck laying bare on its shores.
 A paved road leads on from Volímes to the cliffs overlooking the bay (real name Tó Naváyio), with hair-raising views down to the shipwreck – a cargo ship, which was mistaken for a drug-running vessel and run aground by the coastguard in the 1960s.

 Further west of Paleohóri is Ayía Kyriaki – a pebble beach under imposing sulphurous and red oxide cliffs.
 This is one of the most beautiful and best beaches in Greece, with its clear waters, a few trees for shade, and surrounded by the wild rocky landscape.